Building a serverless application with Go, Google Cloud Run and Firebase

 You should not build your own authentication

-Welcome in the third and last article covering how to build “Too Modern Go application”.
+Welcome to the third and last article covering how to build “Too Modern Go application”.
 But don’t worry.
-It doesn’t mean that we are done with showing you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
+This doesn’t mean we’re done showing you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
 It’s actually just the beginning of a bigger series!
 We intentionally built the current version of the application to make it hard to maintain and develop in the future.

 When to avoid DRY in Go